Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

+For both test functions considered we have observed significant cost reduction in finding the Pareto front of each problem using either the joint trust-based or sequential MOMF optimization.
+The joint optimization generally outperforms sequential optimization, hinting at its better use of available information within the joint search domain.
 It should be noted that the cost reduction is intrinsically linked to the cost ratio between lowest and highest fidelity.
 In our examples, this ratio was 1:120 and thus, the highest possible cost reduction by taking only lowest fidelity data points would be 120.
-Averaging the fidelity of the 1-step MOMF over $10$ trials and $150$ iterations for both Branin-Currin and Park functions yields $\overline{s}\simeq 0.30$ and $\overline{s}\simeq 0.32$, respectively.
-This results in an average cost of $4.3$ and $4.6$ per iteration, while the conventional EHVI is fixed to a cost of $120$.
+Averaging the fidelity of the Trust-MOMF over $10$ trials and $150$ iterations for both Branin-Currin and Park functions yields $\overline{s}\simeq 0.30$ and $\overline{s}\simeq 0.32$, respectively.
+This results in an average cost of $4.3$ and $4.6$ per iteration, while the conventional MO optimization is fixed to a cost of $120$.
 Thus, a cost reduction of 26 is the maximum that could be achieved if the information gain were the same at all fidelity levels.
 However, this is generally not the case and low-cost approximations do normally not carry as much information as the highest fidelity.
-In our case, we see a cost reduction of about half this best possible value, i.e. a cost redcution factor of $13$ in both considered test cases.
+In our case, we see a cost reduction of about half this best possible value, i.e., a cost reduction factor of $13$ in both considered test cases.
 The cost reduction factor can be even higher when the ratio between the cost at highest and the lowest fidelity is increased.
 For instance, at a maximum cost ratio of 1200:1 for the Branin-Currin problem we measure a cost reduction factor of 44 for convergence to 90\% of the hypervolume.